God, this is such a black day for the American left.

 Thank you.

-I appreciate you saying so you're welcome.
+I appreciate you saying so.

 I'd like to talk about, you mentioned national security, how the Democrats have these five items on their list, and national security is not one of them.

-But my question, or some of my comments are, national security, I mean, bin Laden and his group are still at large, okay?
+But my question or some of my comments are: national security, I mean, bin Laden and his group are still at large, okay?

-And that's supposedly one of our reasons for going into Iraq, and you have this group that was responsible for 9-11, still at large.
+And you have this group that was responsible for 9-11 still at large.

 I mean, do you agree we're a sophisticated, intelligent government?